Alexandria Higher Institute of Engineering and Technology

 Alexandria Higher Institute of Engineering and Technology (AIET) is a private institute for higher education founded in 1996 and owned by "Mohamed Ragab Foundation for Social Development" which is an organization registered with the Egyptian Government.
 It was named "Alexandria Institute of Technology (AIT)" till 2007 when its name was changed to "Alexandria Institute Of Engineering and Technology".
 It provides a bachelor's degree in engineering.
-Graduates can also can be a member in Egyptian Engineering Syndicate.
+Graduates can also be a member in Egyptian Engineering Syndicate.

 Undergraduate programs

 The Alexandria Institute of Technology comprises four departments: